Soft and Digestible Pizza: The Perfect Recipe with Monsieur Cuisine Smart MCS

 Yes, use 1/3 the weight of fresh yeast.
 For example, if the recipe calls for 6 g of fresh yeast, use 2 g of dry yeast.

-• Why isn’t the dough rising well?
+• Why doesn’t the dough rise well?

-• How do I know if the pizza is well-cooked?
+• How do I know if the pizza is well cooked?

 Author image